What's a Good MCAT Score?

 What MCAT score you need to get into top medical school depends on various factors.
 When considering your MCAT score goal, it’s always a good idea to look at the requirements or minimums (if any) at the schools to which you’re applying.
 But while what is considered a good MCAT score differs from program to program, Kaplan Test Prep research shows that not doing well on the exam is the admissions factor most likely to keep you out of medical school.

-According to the 59 medical schools we spoke with in 2021, 38 percent said a low MCAT score is “the biggest application dealbreaker” in the primary application; a low undergraduate GPA was a close second at 36 percent.
+According to the 61 medical school admissions officers we spoke with in 2023, 40% said a low MCAT score is “the biggest application deal-breaker” in the primary application, followed by a lack of clinical experience and then a low GPA.

-In the table below, we list the average MCAT scores for top medical schools across the U.S.
+In the table below, we list the average MCAT scores for some of the top medical schools across the U.S.

 According to the AAMC, medical schools generally accept MCAT scores that date back two to three years at most.
 If you have an MCAT score that’s older than three years, the AAMC will keep a record of it in their database.
 However, an MCAT score older than three years will not be valid for medical school applications as schools will want to see applicants prove up-to-date medical knowledge by taking a more recent MCAT.
 Consult the Medical School Admission Requirements™ (MSAR®) to check the application policies of the schools to which you intend to apply to ensure your MCAT scores are valid.